Linaro/lite-flow/cedar/README.md

 # The SEDR protocol

-The CEDAR protocol (Secure Encoding of Data at Rest) is a file format used to securely communicate data between an embedded device and external entities that wish to use that data.
+The CEDAR protocol (COSE Encoding for Data At Rest) is a file format used to securely communicate data between an embedded device and external entities that wish to use that data.